 Police Quest 2: The Vengeance, 1988

 Working with Sierra, Walls would create the story for Police Quest: In Pursuit of the Death Angel, and go on to make two more games in the series, as well as the naval thriller Codename: Iceman, until leaving the company in 1991.
 His name would be replaced on the box by none less than former LAPD chief Daryl F. Gates in Police Quest: Open Season, released in 1993.
-That year Walls would consult for Tsunami Media, made up of mostly ex-Sierra people, producing Blue Force, another police procedural adventure game.
+That year Walls would consult for Tsunami Media, made up of mostly ex-Sierra people and founded by famed EA game producer Joe Ybarra (M.U.L.E., Bard’s Tale, et al.).
+There Walls would create Blue Force, another police procedural adventure game.
+He gets even more biographical with this one; the hero is Jake Ryan, motorcycle cop.

 Blue Force by Tsunami, 1993

-Subsequent to a couple of unsuccessful crowd-funding campaigns to launch a new IP in the vein of Police Quest titled Precinct, Walls settled into retirement.
-But his work on the Police Quest series, a beloved part of the Sierra adventure game pantheon, writes Jim Walls’ name into the books of video game history.
+Subsequent to a couple of unsuccessful crowdfunding campaigns to launch a new IP in the vein of Police Quest titled Precinct, Walls settled into retirement.
+But his work on the Police Quest series, a beloved member of the Sierra adventure game most wanted, writes Jim Walls’ name into the blotter of video game history.

 1983 may have been the waning days of the arcade era, but video game companies were still producing amazing products that pushed the envelope, and Atari’s Major Havoc coin-op was no exception.
 Designed by long-time Atari coin-op division employee Owen Rubin, and prototyped under the title Alpha-1, I had an obsession with the resultant released game.
 The “Breakout” and “Galaxian” modes were pretty blah, but the game really shone in the parts where the titular hero Major Rex Havoc would land his spaceship onto an enemy Vaxxian space station.
 The player would then guide him through the complex, avoiding the local enemies and obstacles, following arrows along maze-like corridors to the station’s reactor, which he would sabotage.
 Then it was a panicked, breakneck race through the floaty, near-weightless environment back to the ship and a blast off out to minimum safe distance for the explosion.
 All this while maintaining oxygen levels so Havoc doesn’t asphyxiate.